 Although I was never able to express my gratitude as a child, I was always grateful for what I had.
-Of course, when I look back now, with everything that I had to deal with, the picture was far worse than I thought at the time, but I still had gratitude.
+Of course, when I look back now, with everything I had to deal with, the picture was far worse than I thought, but I still lived with gratitude.

 Those were never my conscious thoughts, but unconsciously that’s how I equated my life.
-Gratitude is something we don’t seem to have, very few seem to have it, but gratitude serves us well and is a quality that will always make us thankful, regardless of what we deal with.
+Gratitude is something we don’t seem to have, but gratitude will serve us well and is a quality that will make us thankful, regardless of what we deal with.

-It’s a readiness to show appreciation for life, for our existence and for us to become better people, regardless of our upbringing and in return show kindness back.
-Couple that with other qualities and you have a recipe for a stress-free life.
+It’s a readiness to show appreciation for life, for our existence and for us to become better people, and in return show kindness back.
+Couple that with other qualities and you have a recipe for a life that is stress-free.

 Gratitude is a lifestyle choice.
-A way of life and if given in abundance can change the quality of ours and others’ lives.
-It requires a dedication, a continued thought; a willingness to let go of the past, even the most challenging of experiences, to live quietly in the present moment with a more positive attitude and mind-set.
+A way of life and if given in abundance can change the quality of all of our lives.
+It requires a dedication, a continued thought, a willingness to let go of the past, the most challenging of experiences, to live quietly in the present moment with a more positive attitude and mind-set.

-It doesn’t change the bad experiences, nor does it change the attitude from the people we have come to trust, or what they’ve done, but it does help us move in a more positive direction, so that we can let go of all the things that have the potential to make us ill.
+It doesn’t change the bad experiences, nor does it change the attitude from the people we have come to trust, or what they’ve done, but it helps us move in a more positive direction, so that we can let go of all the things that can make us ill.

-Those who have wronged us will still have to take responsibility for their actions, but we must be responsible for ourselves and continue to live a life with gratitude in it.
+Those who have wronged us will still have to take responsibility for their actions, but we still need to be responsible for ourselves and continue to live a life with gratitude in it.